folkengine/smartcitiesdata-wiki/Run.md

       ```bash
       MIX_ENV=integration iex -S mix
       ```
-    * Open a new tab in your terminal and go inside the apps/discovery_api directory and run
+    * Open a new tab in your terminal and go inside the apps/discovery_api directory and
+      1. Since another app is using port 4000 you will need to change the port on line 17 of apps/discovery_api/config/config.exs to 4001
+      2. Then run
       ```bash
       MIX_ENV=integration iex -S mix start
       ```